Option (finance): Other option types

-Another important class of options, particularly in the U.S., are employee stock options, which are awarded by a company to their employees as a form of incentive compensation.
-Other types of options exist in many financial contracts, for example real estate options are often used to assemble large parcels of land, and prepayment options are usually included in mortgage loans.
+Another important class of options, particularly in the U.S., are employee stock options, which a company awards to their employees as a form of incentive compensation.
+Other types of options exist in many financial contracts.
+For example real estate options are often used to assemble large parcels of land, and prepayment options are usually included in mortgage loans.
 However, many of the valuation and risk management principles apply across all financial options.

 Option styles

 Options are classified into a number of styles, the most common of which are: